The Evolution of God

 The expanded frontal and temporal lobes we acquired when we emerged as a species allowed us to anticipate all sorts of threats, and think of ways to avoid them.
 We applied our intelligence to staying alive.
 This meant we had to think about death a great deal, and that’s very stressful.
 Our fear of death motivated us to look for ways to stay alive, and that had tremendous payoffs for our evolution.
 At the same time, it introduced a new threat to our mental health: death anxiety.

 The two amygdala are connected to one another via a structure called the anterior commissure.
 The anterior commissure functions only to facilitate communication between the two sides of the brain, and it leads from one amygdala directly into the other.
-According to the theory of interhemispheric intrusions, developed by Dr. Michael Persinger, what happens is that in moments of extreme stress and anxiety, up to and including the fear of imminent death, the right amygdala is activated.
+According to Dr. Michael Persinger’s theory of interhemispheric intrusions, in moments of extreme stress and anxiety, up to and including the fear of imminent death, the right amygdala is activated.
 When the activation becomes too intense, that activity can spill over to the amygdala on the left, via the anterior commissure.
 By monitoring the effects of magnetic stimulation on only one brain part at a time, Dr. Persinger has established that activating one brain part can reduce activation in other brain parts to which it is directly connected.
 This means that in moments of extreme fear, the intense activation of the right amygdala happens along with a de-activation of the one on the left.
 If the right amygdala is active enough that the activity spills over to the one on the left, the one on the right will tend to shut down, at least for a little while.

 The sudden and dramatic activation of the amygdala on the left is the source, not only of relief from death anxiety, but also the experience of God.

 We all have two selves.
 One on each side of the brain.
-Ordinarily, the one on the left is dominant and we identifiy ourselves largely through our thoughts about ourselves; thoughts that happening in words.
+Ordinarily, the one on the left is dominant and we identify ourselves largely through our thoughts about ourselves; thoughts that happening in words (the main language centers are on the left side).
 Simple strings of words can dramatically raise or lower our self-esteem.
 Compliments insults tend to stay with us for a long time.
 If we lose an argument, we sit around thinking about what we should have said.
-To a large extent, our self-esteem is nothing more than what we think other people think of us.
+To a large extent, our self-esteem is nothing more than how we feel about what we think other people think of us.
 And we are more influenced by what they say to us than anything else.
 Sticks and stones may break your bones, but words can really hurt you.

 Our other self, the one that resides in the right hemisphere, and understands all sorts of things that cannot be said in words, is subordinate to the self that exists on the left side, but is never suppressed by it.
 Both of them function at once – all the time.